-Lizzo Oozes Sex Appeal In A Black, Lace Lingerie Onesie On The Set Of ‘Hustlers’
+Lizzo Oozes Sex Appeal In A Black Lace Lingerie Onesie On The Set Of ‘Hustlers’

 Just weeks after a record-breaking debut studio album, Lizzo is showing her fans a sneak peek of her acting debut.

 The “Truth Hurts” songstress posted a photo on Instagram earlier this week on the set of Hustlers.
-The film, starring and produced by Jennifer Lopez, will be Lizzo’s first film she appears in.
+The film, starring and produced by Jennifer Lopez, will be Lizzo’s first film appearance.
 In the post, Lizzo is kneeling down with her legs wide open.
-The singer is wearing a black, lace onesie with her dark hair flowing.
+The singer is wearing a black lace onesie with her dark hair flowing.

 The singer is also rocking a smoky eye look and a nude lip in the Instagram snapshot.
-The “Juice” singer also paired the look with fishnet thigh-highs.
-The photo was shared with the singer’s one million followers.
+The “Juice” singer also paired the look with fishnet thigh-high stockings.
+The photo was shared with the singer’s 1 million followers.
 The snap received 110,000 likes and more than 900 comments from Lizzo’s fans.

 “Keeeep killing it for all us fat girls who need representation!!!!” one follower exclaimed.